A/N: So I'm finally getting around to putting up the second installment of this, just because Emma owes Nate some coffee…

 When they finally come to a stop, they've reached her apartment.
 Looking at his watch covertly, he discovers that it is nearly two in the morning.
 They left the wedding at 11:30.

 She stares up at the window belonging to her apartment and sighs.
-Fletcher won't be there; they agreed that he would stay with a friend until everything was sorted out.
+Fletcher won't be there; they agreed that he would only stop by to get a few things and stay with a friend until everything was sorted out.

 "Hey," he says softly, capturing her attention, "It'll be okay.
 You made the right decision."